-America may soon face the biggest labor strike in decades
+America may soon face its biggest labor strike in decades

 The Teamsters and United Parcel Service could be heading toward the nation's largest strike in decades.

-The union is expected to announce Tuesday that 260,000 UPS workers have voted to authorized a strike if the two sides can't reach a deal before the current contracts expire on Aug.
+The union is expected to announce Tuesday that 260,000 UPS workers have voted to authorize a strike if the two sides can't reach a deal before the current contracts expire on Aug.
 1. UPS transports an estimated 6% of the nation's GDP, which means a labor dispute could disrupt the US economy.

 At issue is how the shipping giant will expand to offer deliveries seven days a week.